Susan Heltsley, BA, MBA

-Bruce Z. Morgenstern, MD is Associate Dean for Clinical Affairs as well as the interim Associate Dean for Academic Affairs.
+Bruce Z. Morgenstern, MD is Vice Dean for Academic and Clinical Affairs.
 He received his MD degree from Jefferson Medical College (now the Sidney Kimmel Medical College at Thomas Jefferson University) in Philadelphia.
 He trained in General Pediatrics at the Long Island Jewish – Hillside Medical Center in New Hyde Park, NY and did a Pediatric Nephrology fellowship at the St. Christopher’s Hospital for Children in Philadelphia.
 After serving in the US Air Force at Keesler Medical Center in Biloxi, MS, he practiced for 15 years at the Mayo Clinic and then for another decade at Phoenix Children’s Hospital, where he grew a 4 person staff into a 45 person program, devoted to the care of children with hypertension, kidney disease, on dialysis, or kidney transplant, which was ranked #17 in the 2015 US News best programs ranking, having been unranked in 2012.

 Bruce has been involved in medical student education for more than 25 years.
 He has served as president of COMSEP, the associate of Pediatric medical school educators, and is the president-elect of the Alliance for Clinical Education, the organization of medical school clerkship director organizations from Pediatrics, Internal Medicine, Family Medicine, Ob/Gyn, Neurology, Psychiatry, Surgery and Emergency Medicine.
 He is the editor-in-chief of the Guidebook for Clerkship Directors, reviewed in the Journal of the American Medical Association (JAMA) as a “must have” book for medical educators.
 He was also Vice Chair for Education in the Department of Pediatrics and Adolescent Medicine at the Mayo Clinic and ran CME at Mayo in Rochester and for Phoenix Children’s Hospital.